mighty-gerbils/gerbil/doc/reference/foreign.md

 as-typedef: boolean  ; Default is #f.
 Set to #t when struct-name describes a typedef alias.
                      ; This is the case for defining an anonymous struct via a typedef.
 ```
-The `define-c-struct` macro works to create the necessary scheme foreign types, accessors,
+The `define-c-struct` macro works to create the necessary Scheme foreign types, accessors,
 and utility procedures useful for interfacing with C structs.
 It is operable on standard
 structs, their compatible typedef alias', as well as typedef'd anonymous structs.